isomerpages/moe-gongshangpri/_about-us/Gongshang Primary/Ethos.md

 <td rowspan="1" colspan="1">
 <p><strong>Respect</strong>
 </p>
-<p>Every Gongshanger will have pride and confidence in themselves.</p>
+<p>Every Gongshanger will have pride and confidence in themselves.
-<p>Every Gongshanger will appreciate differences in others and be sensitive
+<br>Every Gongshanger will appreciate differences in others and be sensitive
 to the feelings of others.</p>
 </td>
 </tr>